-Agreed: The Committee agreed to the removal of expiry dates and the approach of publication on 'conditions'.
+Agreed: The Committee agreed to the removal of expiry dates for and the approach of publication of 'conditions'.

-Agreed: The Committee agreed the approach to further development of the implementation process.
+Agreed: The Committee agreed the approach to further development of the implementation process. new provisions

 Agreed: The Committee agreed to further consider and investigate the approach to risk based quality assurance.